zendeskgarden/react-components/docs/demo.md

 consistent with the existing codebase.
 You may find that running `yarn new` is helpful for auto-generating component demo scaffolding.

+### Structure

+- Place MDX stories under the package `demo` directory.
+- All `Story` TSX files are placed under a `demo/stories` directory.
+- Move all boilerplate data constants (i.e. control data for a component's `children`) into `demo/stories/data.ts`
+- Capture all types and interfaces specific to story data under `demo/stories/types.ts`
+- If a package has patterns (see [section](#patterns) below), tuck all pattern demo code under a `demo/~patterns` directory – repeating the directory structure as needed for `Story` TSX, `data.ts`, and `types.ts` files noted above.
+Prefix with a tilde to ensure these stories are ordered last.

 ### Meta

 Story meta appears in the MDX file with the following structure: